RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

       start_time: 2457458.1738949567    # Start and end times (Julian date)
       end_time: 2457458.175168105
       duration_hours: 0.0276
-    select: # any keyword parameters that UVData.select can accept, except polarizations
+    select: # limit which baselines are simulated.
+Use any UVData.select keywords (except polarizations) and/or redundant_threshold
       bls: [(1, 2), (3, 4), (5, 6)]
       ant_str: 'cross'
       antenna_nums: [1, 7, 9, 15]
+      redundant_threshold: 0.1 # redundancy threshold in meters.
+Only simulate one baseline per redundant group

 **Note** The example above is shown with all allowed keywords, but many of these are redundant.
 This will be further explained below.